MethodoxTech/Launcher/README.md

 - [ ] Support comments on link items (not urgent).
 - [ ] Support in-place arguments on link items (aka. so we don't always need to take from CLI use) (not urgent); This is non-trivial architectural change and may complicate code.
+- [ ] (CLI, GUI) Add simple `--interactive/-i` mode which allows picking targets interactively.
+Occassionally useful when we are lazy.
+It should be a TUI-like interface.

 ## Version Changelog